abhishekarya1/Hash-Define-myNotes/content/web-api/http.md

 #optional body (aka payload)
 ```

 The above is applicable to HTTP/1.1 request and responses.
-In HTTP/2 messages are divided into frames and embedded in a stream for transfer.
-All this is transaparent to the developer though since frames are not human-readable.
+In HTTP/2 messages are divided into frames, compressed, and embedded in a stream for transfer.
+All this is transaparent to the developer though since frames are not human-readable but in binary.

 _References_:
 - HTTP Messages - [MDN Docs](https://developer.mozilla.org/en-US/docs/Web/HTTP/Messages)